ImgBotApp/InternetNL/test/mailtls/failed/description_en.md

-Unfortunately; this incoming mail server does <strong>not or insufficienly</strong> support STARTTLS.
-This means that sending mail servers can <strong>not</strong> establish a secure connection with this mail server which makes it vulnerable for eavesdropping attacks by (passive) attackers.
-You should ask your mail provider to enable STARTTLS and to configure it correctly.
+Too bad!
+Sending mail servers can establish *no* or an *insufficiently* secure connection with your mail server(s).
+A passive attacker is therefore able to intercept and read e-mails addressed to you in transit.
+You should ask your mail provider to enable STARTTLS and additionally we recommend to publish DANE records to also counteract active attackers.